GoReleaser requires an API token with the

 GitLab introduced the Generic Package Registry in Gitlab 13.5.

 goreleaser uploads release files as "attachments", which may have administrative limits.
-Notably, hosted gitlab.com instances have a 10MB attachment limit which cannot be changed.
+Notably, hosted GitLab instances have a 10MB attachment limit, which cannot be changed.

 Uploading to the Generic Package Registry does not have this restriction.
 To use it instead, set

-Here's an example of how the release might look like:
+Here's an example of what the release might look like: